oasis-tcs/sarif-spec/EditorsReports/Editor's report 2018-11-14.md

     1. [Issue #267](https://github.com/oasis-tcs/sarif-spec/issues/267): "Allow an external file to contain multiple properties".

+1. The following issues were closed without further action:

+    1. [Issue #121](https://github.com/oasis-tcs/sarif-spec/issues/121): "Provide for results management 'post-back' URL"

+        The idea was to support the scenario where a user retrieves a set of results from a result management system, updates some result properties (for example, marking a result as "suppressed in source"), and then writes the updates back to the result management system.

+        We are deferring this because Grammatech's proposed SASP (Static Analysis Server Protocol) protocol will address this scenario.
+SASP isn't yet designed, so we don't know yet what SARIF properties would be needed to support it.

+        Support for this level of sophistication in results management might not appear until a future version of SARIF, so I labeled the issue as `future`.

 1. I made the following changes at editorial discretion:

     1. [Issue #223](https://github.com/oasis-tcs/sarif-spec/issues/223): "Remove uniqueItems constraint from result.locations"